Grow Your Food Brand On Amazon, If You Constantly Optimize

 Similar to physical retail, packaging (in this case, through an optimized product page) and paying for optimal space (in this case, having an easily discoverable product page in search) are all key to getting trial of food products on Amazon.
 While there are some perishable products available through Amazon Fresh or Amazon Prime Now, the food brands that have the most traction today in selling through Amazon tend to have shelf-stable products.

 There are two basic ways to set up a relationship with Amazon.
 With Seller Central, food brands operate as a 3rd party selling directly to consumers on the platform.
 Seller Central gives brands more control (and more responsibility) for all of the customer experience operational needs (like shipping/fulfillment), but also more potential profitability and ability to launch/test new products easily.
 Vendor Central is an invitation-only way of selling wholesale to Amazon with them handling the fulfillment, pricing and other factors of selling products.
-Each method has its advantages and disadvantages in terms of the consumer experience, vendor operational needs and what charges have to be monitored closely with the Amazon relationship, but the optimal path (or mixture of both) depends on the goals of the brand.
+Each method has its advantages and disadvantages in terms of the consumer experience, vendor operational needs and what charges have to be monitored closely with the Amazon relationship, but the optimal path (or a mixture of both) depends on the goals of the brand.

 Show notes by: Zacary Smucker Bryan